According to a new study conducted by 451 Research and Synopsys, security in DevOps processes is lagging despite advantages and opportunities.

 Our findings suggest that awareness of the early inclusion of security in rapid release processes is important.
 But despite increased awareness and drivers such as software quality, compliance, and risk avoidance, there is still a lack of understanding that when application security testing is integrated early and effectively, it results in more secure, faster releases and less rework.

-Join us as we go over the results of the survey and offer guidance on how enterprise organizations can effectively integrate security tools, people, and processes into CI/CD workflows to reduce rework and risk without slowing velocity.
+We go over the results of the survey and offer guidance on how enterprise organizations can effectively integrate security tools, people, and processes into CI/CD workflows to reduce rework and risk without slowing velocity.